tagore15/SDCND_P4_ADVANCE_LANE_FINDING/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I found radius of curvature and position of vehicle with respect to center in `RADIUS OF CURVATURE` section of sol.ipynb.
 For finding radius I used following formula provided in lessons and also converted pixel number to meter in both x and y direction.

+![radius_curvature][image11]

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+Finally I applied inverse perspective transform on lane portion to merge it with original road image.
+Code is in INVERSE PERSPECTIVE TRANSFORM section of solution notebook `sol.ipynb`.
 Here is an example of my result on a test image:

 ![inverse_warp][image12]